dprojects/Woodworking/Docs/README.md

 > because the `.Texture_URL` is preferred and will be loaded first.

 **Setting objects:**
+* **chooser:** allows you to choose selection mode.
+Possible options:
+  * `selected objects` allows you to load only selected objects to this tool's memory.
+  * `all objects` allows you to set texture for all objects in the `ActiveDocument`.
+This can be very useful if you want to see if any object has already added texture or just add texture for whole wardrobe elements at once.
+In this selection mode the button `refresh selection` will be disabled.
+* **refresh selection** button allows you to load selected objects into the tool's memory and then perform various texture-related operations on these objects without selecting them.

+> [!TIP]
-* **refresh selection** button allows you to set the objects to which textures will be added.
-By default, loading and setting texture attributes will be for all objects.
-You can also select the objects first and then open this tool, then the selected objects will be loaded automatically.
+> * You can also select the objects first and then open this tool, then the selected objects will be loaded automatically.

-> [!NOTE]
-> This tool supports the `Current selection` setting from [magicSettings](#magicsettings) tool.
+> * This tool supports the `Current selection` setting from [magicSettings](#magicsettings) tool.
 > If you set the `Current selection` option to `Yes` in [magicSettings](#magicsettings) tool, then all operations
-> will be performed on the currently selected objects and the button `refresh selection` will be disabled.
+> will be performed on the currently selected objects and the `chooser` and button `refresh selection` will be disabled.
 > If you use this mode try to select face, not whole object, to see texture in real-time.

 **Preview texture:**